spookycouch/lasr_pnp_bridge/README.md

 # Additional Features

 **Result: exit_status**
- - an int that can be used to indicate the exit status of an action
+ - An int that can be used to indicate the exit status of an action

 **Result: condition_event**